 A Design Sprint by contrast builds in a full day for gathering UX insights.
 On day 5 of a Design Sprint, the concept is tested on an audience with characteristics of your end user.
 This allows you to steer your product’s future by hearing issues, improvements and user sentiment from them directly.

-This ultimately helps launch the best product or experience possible, ironing out problem areas pre-launch for fewer headaches.
+This ultimately helps launch the best product or experience possible (in fact, 85% of usability issues can be found from testing with just 5 people), ironing out problem areas pre-launch for fewer expensive headaches.

 It’s iterative